 Marketing Services Revenue.
-Marketing Services revenue for the first quarter of 2006 increased by \$356 million, or 35 percent, as compared to the same period in 2005.
-The year over year growth in our marketing services revenue can be attributed to a combination of factors that are driving increased advertising revenue across the entire Yahoo!
+Marketing services revenue for the third quarter of 2006 increased by \$211 million, or 18 percent, as compared to the same period in 2005.
+Marketing services revenue for the nine months ended September 30, 2006 increased by \$859 million, or 26 percent, as compared to the same period in 2005.
+Our year over year growth in marketing services revenue for the three and nine months ended September 30, 2006 was impacted by declining revenues from our relationship with Microsoft Corporation ("Microsoft"), which completed the transition of its U.S. search business in-house during the three months ended September 30, 2006.
+Despite this impact, marketing services revenue for the three and nine months ended September 30, 2006 showed year over year growth which can be attributed to a combination of factors that have driven increased advertising revenue across the Yahoo!
 Properties.
-These include an increase in our user base and activity levels on the Yahoo!
+These included an increase in our user base and activity levels on the Yahoo!
 Properties, which resulted in a higher volume of search queries, page views and click-throughs.
-We believe our increased user audience has attracted new advertisers to our portfolio of marketing solutions and contributed to the increase in our marketing services revenue over the prior year period.
+We believe our increased user base has attracted new advertisers to our portfolio of marketing solutions and contributed to the increase in our marketing services revenue over the prior year period.

 On the Yahoo!
-Properties, our number of unique users worldwide as of March 31, 2006 was approximately 8 percent higher than the number of unique users as of March 31, 2005.
+Properties, our number of unique users worldwide as of September 30, 2006 was approximately 2 percent higher than the number of unique users as of September 30, 2005.
 Unique users are the estimated number of people who visited the Yahoo!
 Properties in a given month.
 If the unique users of Yahoo!
-China had been excluded as of March 31, 2005, our estimated unique users as of March 31, 2006 would have been 27 percent higher than as of March 31, 2005.
+China had been excluded as of September 30, 2005, our estimated unique users as of September 30, 2006 would have been 19 percent higher than that as of September 30, 2005.